Legal provisions of COM(2022)57 - Union Secure Connectivity Programme for the period 2023-2027

 Infrastructure of the secure connectivity system

-(a) satellites or satellite subcomponents;
+(a)either satellites or satellite subsystems, including payloads;

-4. The commercial infrastructure referred to in paragraph 1 shall include all space and ground assets other than those being part of the governmental infrastructure.
-The commercial infrastructure shall be entirely financed by the contractor referred to in Article 15(2).
+4. The commercial infrastructure of the secure connectivity system shall include all space and ground assets other than those being part of the governmental infrastructure.
+The commercial infrastructure shall not impair the performance or security of the governmental infrastructure.
+The commercial infrastructure and any related risks shall be entirely financed by the contractors referred to in Article 19, in order to fulfil the objective referred to in Article 3(1), point (b).

 Article 6